Modulation - Free Mastering To Help Those Often Overlooked In Music Production

 * If you are successful and we end up working together, but you're worried there's going to be some kind of weird catch then don't panic.
 You will still own your masters, and I will send you all 5e formats you need for your release.
 There's no odd small print here, just trying to do something good.

 * If you're thinking of applying but aren't sure whether it's right for you, are sure you take a look around my websites and see what previous work I've done.

 * If you find anything problematic with the wording of this page, please let me know.
-I am continually learning and always wanting to improve my awareness of the issues affecting BAME and LGBTQ artists.
+I am continually learning and always wanting to improve my awareness of the issues affecting BAME and LGBTQ artists and people with disabilities.

 * If you have any questions, just get in touch!